ridulfo/porta/README.txt

 - POSIX.1-2001
 - VT100 terminal control

-If $TERM is "xterm-kitty" then it suports text sizing.
+If $TERM is "xterm-kitty" then it supports text sizing.
 See https://sw.kovidgoyal.net/kitty/text-sizing-protocol

 Features: